Jamesyps/pixyll/_posts/2014-06-08-pixyll-has-pagination.md

 ---
 layout:     post
-title:      Pixyll has Pagination
+title:      Well, hello
-date:       2014-06-08 11:21:29
+date:       2015-01-21 11:21:29
-summary:    This is an empty post to illustrate the pagination component with Pixyll.
+summary:    For once my online presence is in sync with my own head, they're both completely empty.
-categories: test testing
+categories:
 ---

-This is an empty post to illustrate the pagination component with Pixyll.
+*This may not currently look like much, but soon I will re-fill this with my previous articles and some new photography journeys I am planning on undertaking in 2015*